RoyCrivolotti/AzureFunctionsAndDockerDemo/README.md

 ## With Docker Compose

-The following should be enough: `docker-compose up`.
+The following should be enough: `docker-compose up`

 Since I use a static list and there is no persistence method, if you `stop` a container and `start` it again, the data you added or modified won't be there anymore; instead, the list will be the same as it was initially.